-A member of the supervisory board of a JSC may be appointed for a period not exceeding three years, other than for banks.
-There appear to be no statutorily established limits on the reappointment of members of the management board.
+A member of the supervisory board of a JSC may be appointed for a period not exceeding three years, other than for banks.5 There appear to be no statutorily established limits on the reappointment of members of the management board.
 The appointment of the management board is carried out by the participants/shareholders in a general meeting, except that in a JSC this authority may be delegated to the supervisory board.
 The head of the executive management should enter into an agreement with the LLC, which would normally be signed by the chairman of the general meeting of participants at which the head is appointed.
-Management of both LLCs and JSCs may be collegial, in the form of an executive management board, or it may consist of one person, who may be independent of the owners or a representative of one or more owners.